greenelab/phenoplier_manuscript/manuscript.md

 A single approxi-mate 285bp peak was expected.
 (Supplementary Figure @fig:sup:crispr:fig4 B).
 Final illumina library samples were se-quenced on Nova-seq 6000.
 Samples were pooled and loaded on a SP flow cell, along with 20% PhiX control v3 library spike-in.

+### Code availability

+The code to reproduce all the analyses in this work is available in [https://github.com/greenelab/phenoplier](https://github.com/greenelab/phenoplier)

 ## References {.page_break_before}